Aisha Chughtai: 2023 Minneapolis City Council election

-Minneapolis City Council
+2021 Minneapolis City Council election

-Chughtai announced her intention to run for retiring Council President Lisa Bender's seat in Ward 10.
+In 2021, Chughtai announced her candidacy for retiring Council President Lisa Bender's Ward 10 seat.
 Her campaign focused on expanding affordable housing and strengthening local labor laws.
-The DFL did not issue an endorsement in the ward due to no candidate achieving the necessary vote threshold.
+The DFL did not issue an endorsement in the ward, as no candidate achieved the necessary vote threshold.
 She was endorsed by the abortion rights organization #VOTEPROCHOICE.

-She won the instant-runoff election on November 3 with 50.3% to her nearest challenger's 33.6% according to unofficial results.
+Chughtai won the instant-runoff election on November 3 with 50.3% of the vote to her nearest challenger's 33.6%.
 She took office on January 3, 2022, becoming the first Asian American, Muslim woman, and youngest member of the Council.
 She took the oath of office on a ceremonial Quran also used by Ilhan Omar, Keith Ellison, Omar Fateh, and numerous other Muslim officials elected in Minneapolis.